dojot/docs/source/security/mutual-authentication.rst

       "AppKey": "000102030405060708090a0b0c0d0e0f000102030405060708090a0b0c0d0e0f"
     }

-Received identifier and key will be used at the moment the application authenticates with dojot.
+Received identifier and key will be used at the moment the application authenticates with *dojot*.
 In order to do this, a client library is provided to perform the authentication process (available in github.com/dojot/ma-client-libs) and therefore, the library should have knowledge about the values of the identifier and the key.
 The file https://github.com/dojot/ma-client-libs/kerberos/src/protocol/unique.h is used to store these values and will be used by the library at the moment of authentication.

 Authentication
 --------------

-When communicating with dojot, the application must perform mutual authentication.
+When communicating with *dojot*, the application must perform mutual authentication.
 This process is done through the library provided in github.com/dojot/ma-client-libs.
 By using the library, three steps should be followed:

 1. Initialize the library with server addresses